-Becky is a Master of Gastronomy student at the University of Gastronomic Sciences in the Slow Food capital, Bra, Italy.
+Becky graduated with a Master of Gastronomy from the University of Gastronomic Sciences in the Slow Food capital, Bra, Italy.
 She received her bachelor degree from Northwestern University’s Medill School of Journalism.
 She has worked as a chef, event planner, and food & spirits writer in Chicago and Los Angeles.
-As a volunteer with multiple food justice organizations, she has cultivated a passion for addressing the paradox of food abundance, waste, and food insecurity in large cities.

 Annalena is now working as a Marketing Associate for Good Food Award winning company Almanac Beer Co.
 A graduate of the University of Vermont, Annalena was a leader with the Real Food Challenge, a campaign to shift university food purchasing toward a just and sustainable food economy.
 She has also worked with Migrant Justice, a nonprofit that focuses on human rights issues in the agricultural sector.

-Jessica is pursuing her love of food at the Ballymaloe Cookery School in Ireland.
+Jessica is now pursuing her love of food at The Mill in San Francisco, after graduating from the Ballymaloe Cookery School in Ireland.
 Jessica grew more interested in the food system and sustainable alternatives in her first years at Dartmouth College, where her studies exposed her to topics including environmental health, ecological agriculture and social justice.
 She pursued this interest as an Outreach & Communications Intern with Seedling Projects in 2015, and then came back to join the Good Food Foundation team after graduating.

 Nick Riker now lives in Atlanta and works as the Communications and Development Strategist at Global Growers, an organization that connects the agricultural talent of the local refugee community to opportunities in sustainable agriculture.

 Jen Flaxman is Director of Training for Blue Bottle Coffee, overseeing training teams and programs.